 As Loyola researchers learn more about how asbestos and other risk factors cause mesothelioma, they will also learn better ways to treat the disease and extend survival.

-Disclaimer: Loyola University Medical Center has no professional affiliation with Asbestos.com.
+Disclaimer: Dr. Loyola University Medical Center has no professional affiliation with Asbestos.com.

 7 Cited Article Sources